gbmhunter/blog/content/programming/operating-systems/linux/how-to-use-socketcan-with-the-command-line-in-linux.md

 ---
-author: gbmhunter
-date: 2017-07-21 00:37:46+00:00
-draft: false
-title: How To Use SocketCAN With The Command-Line In Linux
+title: "How To Use SocketCAN With The Command-Line In Linux"
+description: "How to open, configure, read and write to SocketCAN devices in Linux using the command-line."
+tags: [ "CAN bus", "SocketCAN", "command-line", "Linux", "vcan", "slcan", "interface", "communication protocol" ]
+author: "gbmhunter"
+date: 2017-07-21
+lastmod: 2018-12-29
-type: page
+type: "page"
-url: /programming/operating-systems/linux/how-to-use-socketcan-with-the-command-line-in-linux
 ---

 ## Overview